- Native/Tribal Entity

-OSMRE will be distributing approximately $725 million annually for 15 years, beginning in FY2022.
+OSMRE is distributing approximately $725 million annually for 15 years, which began in FY2022 after the enactment of the Bipartisan Infrastructure Law (BIL).
 Eligible States and Tribes will receive these annual BIL AML grant distributions for the remaining years, subject to any required adjustments.
-Eligible States and Tribes will receive FY 2022 funds by the end of the 3rd Quarter of Fiscal Year 2022.
-Eligible States and Tribes will be able to apply annually for the amount specified in each Fiscal Year BIL grant distribution.
+Eligible States and Tribes will be able to apply annually for the amount specified in each Fiscal Year BIL AML grant distribution.

 Total Amount Available:

 For information on accessing BIL AML funding, we advise you to contact your state or tribal program to see what is required.
 You can find information about all state and tribal contacts on our webpage at: https://www.osmre.gov/contact-us/state-tribal-contacts.

 - More information on the BIL AML program implementation can be found at: https://www.osmre.gov/bil.